-- Our online hub allows members to network and connect with each other, stay informed of upcoming events, manage their subscriptions, receive regular e-newsletters, book events, share online resources and view our archives.
+- Our online hub allows members to stay informed of upcoming events, manage their subscriptions, receive regular e-newsletters, book events, share online resources and view our archives.

-- Our bi-annual bursary scheme allows members to apply for a financial award of up to £500 towards any project that includes the harp, such as concerts, workshops, master classes, recording, community and outreach work.
+- Members can apply for a financial award of up to £500 towards any project that includes the harp, such as concerts, workshops, master classes, recording, community and outreach work.

 - Our Emerging Artists Scheme guides and supports aspiring professional harpists at the outset of their careers through a series of collaborative concerts.

-- Host performance opportunities for the prize winners of the North London Festival Camac Harp Competition.
+- Host performance opportunities for the prize winners of the United Kingdom Harp Competition.

 Anyone who has services to offer the harp community.

 Anyone who loves the instrument and has any interest relating to the harp.